sunnypilot/sunnypilot/README.md

 🚨 Read Before Installing 🚨
 ---

 It is recommended to read this entire page before proceeding.
-This will ensure that you are selecting the right branch for your car to have the best driving experience.
+This will ensure that you fully understand each added feature on this fork and you are selecting the right branch for your car to have the best driving experience.

 This fork is recommended to be used for Hyundai/Kia/Genesis (**HKG**), Honda, Toyota, and Subaru cars.
 It is a fork of [comma.ai's openpilot](https://github.com/commaai/openpilot).
 By installing this software, you accept all responsibility for anything that might occur while you use it.
 All contributors to this fork are not liable. <ins>**Use at your own risk.**</ins>